 Nursing is a profession of service.
 It requires dedication, compassion, the ability to perform in stressful situations and make decisions quickly in a high-risk situation.
-Lives are on the line and nurses are required to interact with patients, maintaining the required standard of care and to also follow orders of doctors, whether those be in person or over the phone after the nurse has presented a patient’s case thoroughly.
+Lives are on the line and nurses are required to interact with patients, maintain the required standard of care, and also follow orders of doctors, whether those be in person or over the phone after the nurse has presented a patient’s case thoroughly.

 Nursing offers many areas of specialization.
 Nursing programs typically require a general understanding of the nursing profession.
 Once those courses are completed most degree plans allow for a focused amount of coursework designed to create a specialty that nursing students intend to work through during at least a part of their career.

 Examples of some types of nurses include maternal/child nursing, oncology, emergent care, and pediatrics.
 Maternal/child nursing requires a special focus on pregnancies, delivering babies, and care of mother and baby after delivery.

 Oncology nursing provides a special focus on treating patients who are battling cancer.
 The terminal possibilities of this illness and the many forms, which in which it occurs, require additional background and education.